 What is a cash offer?

-A cash offer simply means that a buyer has the funds available to buy the house already in their bank and can pay for it without securing a mortgage loan.
+A cash offer simply means that a buyer already has the funds available to buy the house and can pay for it without securing a mortgage loan.
 From the seller’s point of view, it doesn’t make much difference whether the cash comes from the buyer’s personal bank account or from a mortgage loan.
-The associated contingencies, which come with additional risks for the seller, are where you’ll find most key distinctions between a cash offer and an offer backed by a mortgage loan.
+The difference is the associated contingencies that come with a mortgage loan which can pose an additional risk for the seller.

 If sellers get paid at closing either way, why is cash better?